 many people are accused of rape when they are completely innocent, whether

 because they have an angry ex who is trying to get revenge or a spouse

 who is trying to gain child custody.
-Our Chicago rape attorney understands
+Our Chicago rape defense attorney

 Contact our firm today to get started—call our office at (312) 436-0638.